hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 The proposed TSS solution is based on Groth21.

+A non-interactive publicly verifiable secret sharing scheme where a dealer can construct a Shamir secret sharing of a field element and confidentially yet verifiably distribute shares to multiple receivers.
+Distributed resharing protocol that preserves the public key but creates a fresh secret sharing of the secret key and hands it to a set of receivers, which may or may not overlap with the original set of shareholders.

 #### Description of the Scheme
-Here the word participant is used to describe any one of the parties involved in produced the aggregated signature.
+Here the word participant is used to describe any one of the parties involved in produced the aggregated signature and aggregated public key.

 Each participant of the scheme will receive from an external source its own persistent EC private key and all participant's EC public key.